-Diluted EPS assumes the dilutive effect of outstanding common stock warrants, unit purchase options ("UPOs") and RSUs, all using the treasury stock method, and the dilutive effect of the Series A cumulative convertible preferred stock, using the "if-converted" method.
+Diluted EPS assumes the dilutive effect of outstanding common stock warrants, unit purchase options ("UPOs"), shares issued in conjunction with the employee stock purchase plan and RSUs, all using the treasury stock method.

-The following table summarizes the securities that were antidilutive (including warrants, UPOs, RSUs and preferred stock after giving effect to their respective conversion to shares of common stock for those units in-the-money, or share equivalents for those units out-of-the-money) and therefore, were not included in the computations of diluted loss per common share.
+The following table summarizes the securities that were antidilutive (including warrants, UPOs, RSUs and preferred stock, if any, after giving effect to their respective conversion to shares of common stock for those units in-the-money, or share equivalents for those units out-of-the-money) and therefore, were not included in the computations of diluted earnings (loss) per common share.